 C. Force Account.

 1. General.
 The Engineer may direct the Contractor to perform the revised Work under force account.
-Submit a written proposal for the Work, including the planned equipment, materials, labor, a work scheduleAt the end of each Workday, the will compare .
+Submit a written proposal and estimated costs for the Work, including the planned equipment, materials, labor, a work schedule.

+The Department will pay the Contractor as specified in 109.05.C as full compensation for performing the force account Work.
+The Project and Contractor personnel will document the labor and equipment used on the force account work on a Daily Force Account Record.
+At the end of each Workday, the Project and Contractor personnel will compare and sign the Daily Force Account Record.
+The Department will make no force account payment before the Contractor submits an itemized statement of the costs for that work.